NicolasCaronPro/forecasting_models/README.md

 ## Src

-## Test
+## Tests

+This directory contains some test for each type of dataset we use.

-Feel free to implement new models, new strategies or to use the models !
+Feel free to implement new models, new strategies !